davidegat/AIRCBot/README.md

 - Natural, context-aware language generation prompt, adapted for IRC interactions.
 - Fetches and references the latest news for conversations about current events.
 - Also aware of: time, date, irc server, own nickname, user nickname.
+- Messages sent to the LLM include a "(please answer briefly)" suffix to ensure concise responses.

 ### Graphical Interface
 - Provides a Tkinter-based GUI for managing the bot and monitor its activity.